The Atheist Bible, CC-BY Fabian M. Suchanek

 What are you doing to shed light on it?

-This argument has a number of problems: First, the probability of an observation is always higher if we assume the involvement of a conscious being.
+This argument has several problems: First, the probability of an observation is always higher if we assume the involvement of a conscious being.
 For example, let’s assume that we throw a die 100 times to obtain a sequence of numbers.
 What is the probability of us obtaining that exact sequence?
 It’s one in 1077.
-Now, what is the probability if I am a sorcerer who wants us to obtain that exact sequence?
-This probability is one .
-Therefore, Barnes' argument (as stated in Premise [1] of 8)says that the observation “strongly favors” the hypothesis of me being a sorcerer.
+Now, what is the probability of obtaining this sequence if I am a sorcerer who is able to roll that exact sequence?
+This probability is one.
+Therefore, Barnes' argument (as stated in Premise [1] of his Fine-Tuning argument20) says that the observation “strongly favors” the hypothesis of me being a sorcerer.

 In reality, the physical constants are not chosen from a uniform random distribution.
 That is merely an assumption that springs from our ignorance.
-Thus, while it is interesting to investigate why these constants take the values that they do, this does not entitle us to suspect that an intelligent agent set them.
+Thus, while it is interesting to investigate why these constants take these values, we are not entitled to suspect that an intelligent agent set them.

-More importantly, the argument suffers from the same problems as the First Cause argument: it argues that a scientific explanation (if it were to be found) would still beg the question of why that specific explanation holds.
+More importantly, the argument suffers from the same problems as the argument for a first cause: It argues that a scientific explanation (if it were to be found) would still beg the question of why that specific explanation holds.
 At the same time, the argument does not address the question of why a god would exist, how he would come into existence, why he would want to create life, and how he would have done it.
 In this way, the argument unfairly scrutinizes the scientific hypothesis more than the theistic one.

 Finally, the argument would have failed to explain other unexplained phenomena in the past.
-For example, it would have preferred a god moving the sun across the sky to the naturalistic explanation we now know is true today (among other things).
-If the argument has failed in the past, there is no reason to assume that it would be correct this time.
-The scientific theories about the universe also need continuous adjustment, but in the meantime, they make verifiable predictions about things that we did not know and that we then find to be true.
+For example, it would have preferred a god moving the Sun across the sky to the naturalistic explanation we now know to be true.
+If the argument has failed in the past, there is no reason to assume that it would be correct in the present.
+The scientific theories about the Universe also need continuous adjustment, but in the meantime, they make verifiable predictions about things that we did not know and that we then find to be true.
 This allows us to validate the theories, to correct them, and to use them.
 This justifies our confidence in them.
-The same cannot be said of the probabilistic argument.
+The same cannot be said of the Fine-Tuning argument.

 I don’t want to believe.
 I want to know.